 In September 2003, the Company and Kanders & Company, an entity owned and controlled by the Company's Executive Chairman, Warren B. Kanders, entered into a 15-year lease with a five-year renewal option, as co-tenants to lease approximately 11,500 square feet in Stamford, Connecticut.
-The Company and Kanders & Company have initially agreed to allocate the total lease payments of \$24,438 per month on the basis of Kanders & Company renting 2,900 square feet initially for \$6,163 per month, and the Company renting 8,600 square feet initially for \$18,275 per month, which are subject to increases during the term of the lease.
+The Company and Kanders & Company have allocated the total lease payments of \$38,613 per month on the basis of Kanders & Company renting 2,900 square feet for \$9,653 per month, and the Company renting 8,600 square feet for \$28,960 per month, which are subject to increases during the term of the lease.
 Rent expense is recognized on a straight line basis.
 The lease provides the co-tenants with an option to terminate the lease in years eight and ten in consideration for a termination payment.
 The Company and Kanders & Company agreed to pay for their proportionate share of the build-out construction costs, fixtures, equipment and furnishings related to preparation of the space.
-In connection with the lease, the Company obtained a standby letter of credit in the amount of \$850,000 to secure lease obligations for the Stamford facility.
+In connection with the lease, the Company obtained a stand-by letter of credit in the amount of \$850,000 to secure lease obligations for the Stamford facility.
 Kanders & Company reimburses the Company for a pro rata portion of the approximately \$5,000 annual cost of the letter of credit.

-The Company provides certain telecommunication, administrative and other office services as well as accounting and bookkeeping services to Kanders & Company that are reimbursed by Kanders & Company.
-Such services aggregated \$304,600 during the year ended December 31, 2007.
+The Company provides certain telecommunication, administrative and other office services, as well as accounting and bookkeeping services to Kanders & Company that are reimbursed by Kanders & Company.
+Such services aggregated \$181,600 during the year ended December 31, 2008.

-As of December 31, 2007, the Company had outstanding a receivable of approximately \$46,000 from Kanders & Company which was paid in January 2008.
+As of December 31, 2008, the Company had an outstanding net receivable of approximately \$21,000 from Kanders & Company which was paid in January 2009.

-During the year ended December 31, 2007, Clarus was reimbursed by Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG"), an entity it shared office space with until October 1, 2007, an aggregate of \$79,000 for telecommunication, professional and general office expenses which Clarus incurred on behalf of SIG.
+During the year ended December 31, 2008, Clarus was reimbursed by Stamford Industrial Group, Inc., ("SIG"), an entity it shared office space with until October 1, 2007, an aggregate of \$35,400 for telecommunication, professional and general office expenses which Clarus incurred on behalf of SIG.
 Warren B. Kanders, our Executive Chairman, also serves as the Non-Executive Chairman of SIG.
-As of December 31, 2007, the Company had outstanding a receivable of approximately \$10,000 from SIG which was paid in March 2008.
+As of December 31, 2008, the Company had an outstanding receivable of approximately \$8,300 from SIG which was paid in January 2009.